Neural quantum states for entanglement depth certification from randomized Pauli measurements: Preliminaries

 For mixed states the definition is extended by convex combinations.
 A density operator $\rho$ on $\mathcal{H}$ is called \textit{$k$-separable} if it admits a decomposition

-where for each label $\lambda$ the operators $\rho^{(\ell)}_{C_\ell}(\lambda)$ act on the clusters $C_\ell$ of some partition $\mathcal{P}(\lambda)$ of $\{1,\ldots,N\}$ into $k$ groups.
+where for each label $\lambda$ the operators $\rho^{(b)}_{C_b}(\lambda)$ act on the clusters $C_b$ of some partition $\mathcal{P}(\lambda)$ of $\{1,\ldots,N\}$ into $k$ groups.
 Importantly, the partition $\mathcal{P}(\lambda)$ is in general allowed to depend on $\lambda$; Eq.~\eqref{eq:ksep_mixed} thus describes classical mixtures of possibly different $k$-separable pure states.
 States that cannot be written in the form~\eqref{eq:ksep_mixed} are called \textit{non-$k$-separable}.
 In particular, non-biseparable states ($k=2$) are genuinely multipartite entangled \cite{Guhne2009Review,GuhneSeevinck2010,Huber2013Multidimensional}.

 While $k$-separability counts the number of entangled blocks, it is often more natural to characterize \textit{how many} qubits are entangled within a block.
-This leads to the notion of $k$-producibility and entanglement depth, originally introduced in the context of spin-squeezed and many-body states \cite{Sorensen2001SpinSqueezing,Toth2005TwoSettings,Guhne2009Review}.
+This leads to the notion of {$l$}-producibility and entanglement depth, originally introduced in the context of spin-squeezed and many-body states \cite{Sorensen2001SpinSqueezing,Toth2005TwoSettings,Guhne2009Review}. {To avoid notational ambiguity we use distinct symbols in the two definitions: $k$ denotes the number of clusters in a $k$-separable partition, while $l$ bounds the maximal cluster size in $l$-producibility.
+In much of the literature both roles are assigned to the same letter; our convention follows the usage of Refs.~\cite{Guhne2009Review,GuhneSeevinck2010,Wilde2017} while eliminating the resulting notational clash.}

-A pure state $\ket{\Psi}$ is called \textit{$k$-producible} if it can be written as a product of clusters containing at most $k$ qubits each,
+A pure state $\ket{\Psi}$ is called \textit{ {$l$}-producible} if it can be written as a product of clusters containing at most {$l$} qubits each,

-For mixed states, $\rho$ is $k$-producible if it is a convex combination of $k$-producible pure states,
+For mixed states, $\rho$ is {$l$}-producible if it is a convex combination of {$l$}-producible pure states,

-Intuitively, $k$-producible states can be prepared by entangling at most $k$ parties at a time.
-Any state that is not $k$-producible is said to be \textit{non-$k$-producible} and has entanglement extending over at least $k+1$ qubits.
+Intuitively, {$l$}-producible states can be prepared by entangling at most {$l$} parties at a time.
+Any state that is not {$l$}-producible is said to be \textit{non- {$l$}-producible} and has entanglement extending over at least {$l+1$} qubits.

-The \textit{entanglement depth} $d_e(\rho)$ is then defined as the smallest integer $k$ such that $\rho$ is $k$-producible,
+The \textit{entanglement depth} $d_e(\rho)$ is then defined as the smallest integer {$l$} such that $\rho$ is {$l$}-producible,

 Fully separable states have $d_e=1$; states with $d_e=2$ contain only pairwise entanglement (e.g.\ products of Bell pairs), and genuinely multipartite entangled states on $N$ qubits have $d_e = N$ and are non-$(N-1)$-producible.